groff_diff(7) — Linux manual page

 \n[.tabs]

-Interpolate the environment's tab stop settings (if any) in
+Interpolate representation of the tab stop settings in a

 \n[.trunc]